 Meet the Instructor

-I enrolled in the teacher training training program through the Marquette University College of Nursing Institute of Natural Family Planning in 2019 and am under the guidance of a preceptor until my certification is complete.
+I enrolled in the teacher training training program through the Marquette University College of Nursing Institute of Natural Family Planning in 2019.
 When I'm not chasing after my kiddos, I enjoy gardening, volunteering at a local free clinic, reading, baking, and all things Downton Abbey.